ghonk/ghonk.github.io/_posts/2022-06-01-proteome-project-patents.md

 ---
 title: "Exploratory Interstitial Fluid Project Patents"
 excerpt: "We shutdown our investigation of a wearable lab and micro-needle array for online proteome analysis.
-Some patents from the effort apeear here."
+Some patents from the effort apear here."
 season: summer 2022
 assets: none
 type: blog